wa6pzb/RuralPhone/README.md

 # RuralPhone
-A simple way to convert a standard telephone to create a rural telephone system
+This project documents the construction of an adapter to convert a standard telephone to a rural "bridged" telephone.

 Common telephones (made between 1950's to 2000's) that can still be found today needed a direct connection to a telephone office to work.
 This connection to a central office used what is called a Common Battery (CB).
-This project attempts create a simple way to connect these telephones together in a simple way that is portable and does not require a central office infrastructure.
+This project attempts create a hardware adapter to connect these telephones together in a simple way that is portable and does not require a central office and no changes to the telephone.
 Early telephones (cica 1900's) contained what was called a Local Battery (LB) and a hand cranked generator used for ringing another telephone [^1].
-These early telephones where in rural area and all connect on one line (6-20 on a party line).
+These early telephones where used in rural areas and were all connect to one line (2 to 12 or more on a party line).

 ## Basic Features